cmichi/unencrypted-wifi-slideshow/README.md

  * Blacklist "special" sites
  * Log everything to as JSON file, load that file at startup.
    This way unexpected shutdowns can be handled.
+ * Add possibility to set the slideshow up via a proxy.
+   This way legal problems could be avoided by handing out Smartphones which have the proxy globally enabled.
+Preventing applications from using https could also be done by the proxy!

 # Libraries